What is Substance Use Disorder?

 Learn more about meth here.

 Ecstasy, also known as MDMA, XTC, X, hugs and bean, and love drug is an illegal drug popular in clubs, consumed for its stimulant effect.
 This dangerous and addictive club drug is consumed orally.
-Some individuals immediately experience uncomfortable side effects including chills, nausea, muscle cramps, and blurred vision.
+Some individuals experience uncomfortable side effects including chills, nausea, muscle cramps, and blurred vision.
 Long-term effects of ecstasy can include depression, sleep problems, anxiety, drug cravings, memory problems, and more.
 In some cases, ecstasy can cause issues with body temperature regulation which can lead to death.

 Learn more about ecstasy here.

 Heroin, an illegal drug also known as dope, fairy dust, or smack, is a highly addictive opioid derived from the poppy plant.
 Addiction to heroin can occur quickly and be deadly.
 In almost all cases, heroin use leads to serious drug abuse.
 In addition, the deadly use of adding fentanyl to heroin has significantly increased overdose rates and death from overdose as well.

 LSD (d-lysergic acid diethylamide) also known as acid, dots, blotter, or mellow yellow is a hallucinogenic drug made from lysergic acid.
 LSD or acid is taken for its psychotropic effects during a ‘trip.’
 Long-term effects of LSD use can include HPPD, or hallucinogen-persisting perception disorder also called flashbacks as well as serotonin syndrome.
 And while LSD is not physically addictive, users can become psychologically addicted.